Steinkraft Calcit Blattdünger Anwendung erklärt

 Short-term direct — Grünkraft Calcium: Foliar fertilization every 10 to 14 days.
 Direct CO₂ supply for photosynthesis, calcium for cell walls, measurable yield increase.

-Supplementary — AM+PLUS Active Microorganisms: Original solution made from Austrian organic herbs.
-Activates the soil microbiome, makes minerals plant-available, ferments instead of putrefies.
+Supplementary — AM+PLUS Active Microorganisms: Stock solution made from Austrian organic herbs.
+Activates the soil microbiome, makes minerals available to plants, ferments instead of putrefies.

 This system closes all relevant gaps: soil, leaf, water, microorganisms — and is suitable for drone application in large-scale use.